ElhassaneAhgoune/it-support-backend/README.md

 ## Project Overview
 This project is a **user authentication service** built with **Spring Boot**, **PostgreSQL**, and **JWT** (JSON Web Tokens) for secure access to protected resources.

-The service includes user registration, login, and email verification using OTP (One-Time Password).
+The service includes user registration, login, email verification using OTP (One-Time Password), refresh token handling, and logout functionality.

 The project follows best practices in terms of security, testing, and maintainability, utilizing tools like **Flyway** for database migrations, **MailHog** for email testing, and **Redis** for OTP management.

 ## Key Features
 1. **User Registration**: Register users with a username, email, and password.